Hepatitis C Virus Genotype

 - Serum: One Gold-top SST or plain Red-top tube.

 - Plasma: One Lavender-top EDTA tube.

-- Minimum volume and pediatric minimum (single test with no repeat): 1.5 mL serum or plasma.
+- Minimum volume and pediatric minimum 1.5 mL serum or plasma.

 - Separate specimens must be submitted when multiple tests are ordered.

 Centrifuge to separate serum or plasma from cells within 24 hours of collection.
 Transfer serum or plasma to a plastic transport tube and refrigerate (2-8°C or 36-46°F).
 A centrifuged SST tube is also acceptable at refrigeration temperature.

 Transport: Serum or plasma, or centrifuged SST tube, refrigerated (2-8°C or 36-46°F).

 - Sample with recent viral loads less than 1,000 IU/mL.